sithiz/PluralsightRefresh/README.md

 # PluralsightRefresh

-Just a clean refresher on making a development enviroment on a new machine
+Just a clean refresher invloving set-up of a development enviroment on a new machine